DHCross/RavenCalder_Corpus/Advice Ladder Tree - Integration Protocol 9.3.25.md

 **Context disclaimer**: "I didn't know anything about you before this message."

 **Plain reflection**: Translate mirror into clear, everyday language.
 No jargon, no chart terms.
 Anchor in what they said.
+Use validation-first language that frames patterns as natural complexity rather than problems.

-**Frame the cycle**: Describe push–pull in simple terms (clamp vs. release, pressure vs. relief).
+**Frame the cycle**: Describe push–pull in simple terms, using positive reframes (e.g., "Your thoughtful approach with trust" rather than "guardedness"; "The intensity that moves through you" rather than "volatility").

-**Name the lived moment**: Highlight their example (generalized if needed) and explain how it shows the cycle in action.
+**Name the lived moment**: Highlight their example (generalized if needed) and explain how it shows the natural tension in action.

 **Close with open space**: Invite curiosity ("you can ask more about the astrological math if you want") and end with Socratic-style question.